innix/ini-dot-net/README.md

 ```

 ### I am getting an exception about "no parameterless constructor" / "missing set method"!
-IniDotNet currently requires classes to have a parameterless constructor and properties with a `set`/`private set` (i.e. C# 6's getter-only properties are not supported).
+Ini.NET currently requires classes to have a parameterless constructor and properties with a `set`/`private set` (i.e. C# 6's getter-only properties are not supported).
 There is an open issue (#1) about this.